 8. Champagne Préstige Cuvée

-And finally the most exclusive one: Champagne Préstige Cuvée.
+And finally one of the most exclusives ones: Champagne Préstige Cuvée.
 It is the best of the best and “the crown jewel” made from the richest crop of grapes in the vineyard.

 At least 75% Blanc de Noir grapes and the bottle is a true demonstration of the savoir-faire of that Champagne house.
 A Champagne Préstige Cuvée is typically aged at least 5 years, if not more.